Sunday, August 18, 2019

 Admitted to Pennsylvania Bar, Crown Prosecutor for Carlisle, twelve years; Elected to Provincial Assembly, Elected to Continental Congress, Colonel in the Continental Army, Vice president of the Pennsylvania constitutional convention, Judge of the Admiralty Court of Pennsylvania

-Other Info:
+Info:

-He was also the uncle of the man who married Betsy Griscom in 1773, giving her her famous married name: Betsy Ross.
+He was also the uncle of the man who married Betsy Griscom in 1773, giving her famous married name: Betsy Ross.

 Dr. Benjamin Rush